-Although table 1 explicitly detects five underlying factors behind the challenges against wheat production in Afghanistan with their respective and total explaining power, it cannot provide precise details on each of the factor's nature and existence.
-Hence, in order to know what the factors are exactly, tables 2 gives the ultimate response to this question.
+Although Table 1 explicitly detects five underlying factors behind the challenges against wheat production in Afghanistan with their respective and total explaining power, it does not provide any precise details on each of the factor's nature and existence.
+Hence, in order to know what the factors are exactly, Table 2 gives the ultimate response to this question.